rparet/muddler-wiki/Home.md

   * the name of the package.
 * title
   * the 'short description' in the package exporter in Mudlet 4.12+
+* description
+  * the full description of the package.
+  * supports Markdown
+  * will be autofilled by contents of `README.md` file at the root level of the project if it exists
 * version
   * the version of the package.
 * author